-The Company's firearms are primarily marketed through a network of selected Federally licensed, independent wholesale distributors who purchase the products directly from the Company.
-They resell to Federally licensed retail firearms dealers who in turn resell to legally authorized end users.
+The Company's firearms are primarily marketed through a network of selected, federally licensed, independent wholesale distributors who purchase the products directly from the Company.
+They resell to federally licensed, independent retail firearms dealers who in turn resell to legally authorized end users.
 All retail purchasers are subject to a point-of-sale background check by law enforcement.
 These end users include sportsmen, hunters, people interested in self-defense, law enforcement and other governmental organizations, and gun collectors.
 Each distributor carries the entire line of firearms manufactured by the Company for the commercial market.
-Currently, 14 distributors service the domestic commercial market, with an additional 21 distributors servicing the domestic law enforcement market and two distributors servicing the Canadian market.
+Currently, 14 distributors service the domestic commercial market, with an additional 20 distributors servicing the domestic law enforcement market and two distributors servicing the Canadian market.

-In 2010, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-16%; Davidson's-12%; Lipsey's-11% and Sports South-11%.
-In 2009, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-16%; Davidson's-11%; Lipsey's-11%; Sports South-11% and Big Rock-10%.
-In 2008, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-16%; Davidson's-11%; Lipsey's-11%; Sports South-11% and Big Rock-10%.
-In 2008, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-17%; Lipsey's-12%; Sports South-11% and Davidson's-10%.
+In 2011, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-15%; Davidson's-14%; Sports South-12%; and Lipsey's-12%.
+In 2010, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-16%; Davidson's-12%; Lipsey's-11%; and Sports South-11%.
+In 2009, the Company's largest customers and the percent of total sales they represented were as follows: Jerry's/Ellett Brothers-16%; Davidson's-11%, Lipsey's-11%; Sports South-11% and Big Rock-10%.

-The Company employs eight employees and one independent contractor who service these distributors and call on retailers and law enforcement agencies.
-Because the ultimate demand for the Company's firearms comes from end users rather than from the independent wholesale distributors, the Company believes that the loss of any distributor would not have a material, long-term adverse effect on the Company, but may have a material impact on the Company's financial results for a particular period.
+The Company employs nine employees and one independent contractor who service these distributors and call on retailers and law enforcement agencies.
+Because the ultimate demand for the Company's firearms comes from end users rather than from the independent wholesale distributors, the Company believes that the loss of any distributor would not have a material, long-term adverse effect on the Company, but may have a material adverse effect on the Company's financial results for a particular period.
 The Company considers its relationships with its distributors to be satisfactory.